 For a lovely city, Palma, aka Palma de Mallorca, has a dizzying yo-yo history where its name is concerned.

 Today many locals favor the simple name of Palma, saying their city doesn’t need a surname (“de Mallorca”).
-Others, inclined to prioritize tourism, the city’s biggest money-making industry, claim that foreign visitors who come to the city assiduously won’t recognize the place if you gave it its short name, that they’ll confuse it with other popular tourist destinations, not least La Palma, the north-westerly island of the Canary Islands, and Las Palmas of the Gran Canaria island, both fierce competitors of Majorca.
+Others, inclined to prioritize tourism, the city’s biggest money-making industry, claim that foreign visitors who come to the city assiduously won’t recognize the place if you gave it its short name, that they’ll confuse it with other popular tourist destinations, not least La Palma, the northwesterly island of the Canary archipelago, and especially the superpopular Las Palmas de Gran Canaria, capital of — what else? — the Canary Islands’ Gran Canaria.

 All we can say is that if you’re planning to spend your Christmas on the island of Majorca, don’t be surprised if you suddenly saw you’ve landed at Palma, and not Palma de Mallorca, airport!